Dog Breed Directory

 Cataracts

-Clouding of the eye lens leading to vision impairment.
+Clouding of the eye lens leading to vision impairment or blindness.

 Symptoms: